-Here is another stuffed avocado recipe, this one is stuffed with a shrimp salad made with red onion, radish, bell pepper, celery and cilantro aioli.
+Here is another stuffed avocado recipe, this one is stuffed with a shrimp salad made with red onion, radish, bell pepper, celery, and cilantro mayo or aioli.
 The first time I had a shrimp stuffed avocado was at the beach in Punta Carnero (Ecuador).
 It was so simple, yet delicious and refreshing, I’m sure the shrimp were fished that same morning.
 There is nothing better than fresh seafood, unless you pair it avocado (of course).
 I was about 8 or 9 at the time, so I don’t remember every single ingredient in it, but I figure I can experiment until I achieve the perfect shrimp stuffed avocado.
-Nico’s improvement suggestion was to make it spicier, but since I have a two year old testing the recipe as well I served the aji or hot sauce on the side.
-This can be served alone as an appetizer, or with lettuce and tomatoes as a salad.
-The shrimp salad filling can be prepared ahead; however, the avocados should be cut and peeled right before serving to avoid darkening.
-The shrimp salad is also excellent on its own and also makes a great filling for sandwiches.

-- Chop shrimp in half, if desired keep a few to garnish.
+- Chop the cooked shrimp in half, if desired keep a few whole to garnish.

 - Taste and salt/pepper if necessary.